antonioribeiro/laravel-installer/README.md

 This script will create the following commands in your system:

-* composer - this is just composer.phar moved o /bin
-* artisan - you can call artisan from any Laravel directory, no more typing "php artisan" every time
+#### composer
+This is an executable version of composer.phar

+#### artisan
+You can call this artisan from any place in your system and has 3 main options:

+* Calling from a Laravel directory it will act as "php artisan", so you don't need to use php anymore for artisan
+* Calling from outside a Laravel directory it will fire installFour script to let you create a new Laravel service environment
+* Calling it from any place using the argument "new" (e.g.: artisan new) it will fire installFour installer script as well

 ### Installation and Examples